 Whether you are planning a block party, a wedding, a fundraiser or other celebration, the City is here to help make sure events are safe and enjoyable for everyone.
 Complete a City of Colwood Special Event Application.

-Find event facilities available for rent through the City of Colwood.
+Find event facilities available for rent or public use through the City of Colwood.

 The City is here to help

 City staff are available to answer questions about special event applications and the approval process.
 Contact Britney Stojke at email@example.com, for more information.

 There are a few absolute rules and each application is examined based on impacts to the community.